Tennis scoring system: Tiebreak scoring

-An alternative tie-break system called the "Coman Tie-Break" is sometimes used by the United States Tennis Association.
+An alternative tiebreak system called the "Coman Tie-Break" is sometimes used by the United States Tennis Association.
 Scoring is the same, but end changes take place after the first point and then after every four points.
 This approach allows the servers of doubles teams to continue serving from the same end of the court as during the body of the set.
 It also reduces the advantage the elements (e.g. wind and sun) could give playing the first six points of a seven-point tiebreak on one side of the court.
-Another tie-break system is called the "super tie-breaker" and it consists of one player reaching a total of 10 points.
+Another tiebreak system, called the "super tiebreaker", consists of one player reaching a total of 10 points.
 The player must win by two points so there is no limit to the highest number of points.
 A typically close score may look like 10–8.

-At Wimbledon, a tie-break was not played in the final set until the score reaches 12 all.
-At the Australian Open, a tie-break was played in the final set at six all, but continued until one player had ten points and was leading by two.
-The US Open used a conventional, first to seven tie-break at six all in the final set.
-The French Open was the only Grand Slam or professional tournament where a final-set tie-break was not played and it was played as an advantage set until the 2022 edition.
-In March 2022, the French Open and all other Grand Slams adopted the “10-point tie-break” when the 5th set reaches six games all (6–6).